A Comprehensive Survey on Generative Diffusion Models for Structured Data: Data-driven General Tasks

-Therefore, its optimisation process is guided by a combination of four loss terms: KL divergence between the estimated target distribution and target distribution, denoising score matching, minimisation of TC, and MSE loss between prediction and ground truth.
-It surpasses previous VAE-based works by a significant margin in terms of performance.
+Next, interpretability involves discerning the independent factors within the data \cite{kim2018disentangling}.
+It can be accomplished by disentangling the latent variables, which signify trends or seasonality.
+In this regard, D$^{3}$VAE \cite{li2022generative} minimises the Total Correlation (TC) \cite{kim2018disentangling} of the BVAE to disentangle latent variables.
+Therefore, its optimisation process is guided by a combination of four loss terms: 1) KL divergence between the estimated target distribution and target distribution, 2) denoising score matching, 3) minimisation of TC, and 4) MSE loss between prediction and ground truth.
+It surpasses previous VAE-based works by a significant margin.

-Bilov\v s et al. \cite{bilovs2022modeling} approach time series diffusion modelling differently from the prior works, assuming that the time series data can be represented as a series of values derived from the underlying continuous function $ \mathbf{x}( \cdot ) $.
-Thus, they propose an alternative to the traditional score-based generative diffusion framework, where noise injection and removal processes are performed on the entire continuous function, instead of being applied to individual data points.
+Bilov\v s \textit{et al}. \cite{bilovs2022modeling} approach time series diffusion modelling differently from the prior works, assuming that the time series data can be represented as a series of values derived from the underlying continuous function $ \mathbf{x}( \cdot ) $.
+They propose a novel score-based generative diffusion framework where noise injection and removal processes are performed on the entire continuous function, instead of being applied to individual data points.
 In other words, the continuous function transitions to the prior stochastic process during the forward process, whilst the reverse process yields the new function samples.
-Thus, this function should be continuous and computationally tractable so as to facilitate both training and sampling.
-The authors fulfill these requirements by designing a Gaussian stochastic process with a covariate $ \Sigma $ as, $ \epsilon ( \cdot ) \sim \mathcal{GP}(0, \Sigma) $, instead of the conventional noise vector $ \epsilon \sim \mathcal{N} (0, \mathbf{I}) $.
+This means that this continuous function should be continuous and computationally tractable so as to facilitate both training and sampling.
+Bilov\v s \textit{et al}. \cite{bilovs2022modeling} fulfill these requirements by designing a Gaussian stochastic process with a covariate $ \Sigma $ as $ \epsilon ( \cdot ) \sim \mathcal{GP}(\mathbf{0}, \Sigma) $, instead of the conventional noise vector $ \epsilon \sim \mathcal{N} (\mathbf{0}, \mathbf{I}) $.